belikcost/homework-perfomance/README.md

 ## Metrics

+The solving with metrics there are in `solution` branch.
-The App render with metrics which send and initialize in `src/metrics/index.js`.
+App render with metrics which send and initialize in `src/metrics/index.js`.
 Statistic by metrics collect in `src/metrics/stats.js` and log in console.

 ## Available Scripts